balmoral/volt-repo_cache/README.md

 ### Creating new models with no owners

-There are two ways to create a new instance of a model which will not belong to another model (i.e. it does not have to be associated with an owner).
+There are two ways to create a new instance of a model not belonging to another model:

 #### Example 7 - create a new model (with no owner) via a collection